ozdemre/RoboND---FollowMe/README.md

     output_layer = separable_conv2d_batchnorm(input_layer, filters, strides)
     return output_layer
 ```
-Bilinear upsampling, skip connections and batch normalization is applied in the decoder_block function For both encoder and decoder layers batch normalization is applied.Skip connections can also be used to improve spatial information accuracy.
+Bilinear upsampling, skip connections and batch normalization is applied in the decoder_block function
+Skip connections can also be used to improve spatial information accuracy.

 ```python